 A Brief History

-On November 10, 1580, another chapter in the long, sorry story of the troubled relationship between the English and the Irish was written when the English Army finished a 3 day siege of Dún an Óir (Fort of Gold) at Ard na Caithne, Ireland, by beheading 600 of the defenders, including members of a Papal army contingent, just one of a long history of atrocities committed by both sides.
+On November 10, 1580, another chapter in the long, sorry story of the troubled relationship between the English and the Irish was written when the English Army finished a three day siege of Dún an Óir (Fort of Gold) at Ard na Caithne, Ireland, by beheading 600 of the defenders, including members of a Papal army contingent, just one of a long history of atrocities committed by both sides.
 The Irish and their allies (including Spanish and Italians, as well as some Catholic Englishmen) were fighting for the Catholic Church with the blessings of the Pope against the Protestant English.
 The fighting was part of an Irish Catholic rebellion against English rule over Ireland, long a sore point in Irish history.

 English hegemony over Ireland goes way back to the time of the Norman invasion of Britain (1066), with English/Norman off and on invasions of Ireland with a variety of English and Norman overlords of the Emerald Isle.
 Starting with Norman arrival in 1167 and stretching until English King Henry VIII made himself King of Ireland (1536), the Irish had a history of foreigners ruling over various parts of their country.
 As early as 1155 the pope ( Pope Adrian IV, the one and only English Pope of the Catholic Church in history) issued a Papal Bull ordering the invasion and subjugation of Ireland to prevent any straying from official Catholic doctrine.
 King Henry II of England personally led an invasion of Ireland in 1171, becoming the first English king to actually tread upon the soil of Ireland.
 Many of the Irish “kings” welcomed Henry and took the opportunity of the English consolidation of power in Ireland to expand their own fiefs.